dylankirby/dylankirby.github.io/about.md

 permalink: /about/
 ---

-Self taught software developer located in Vancouver, BC.
+Self taught Software Engineer located in Vancouver, BC.

 Currently working as a Senior Engineer and Team Lead for [Pagefreezer Software Inc.](https://www.pagefreezer.com) using